 Students who need to purchase an access code for registration may use the Virtual Shopping Cart to purchase the access code online, or their school may make them available for purchase through the school bookstore.
 The instructor will provide information on this if your school requires purchase of the student packets.

-The Virtual Lab includes a variety of critical HIM software applications.
+The VLab includes a variety of critical HIM software applications.
 Each application is based on a commercially available product and has been customized or configured for optimal experiential learning.

-This electronic health record (EHR) system, designed specifically for academic use, includes more than 20 simulated hospital cases or charts.
-Lessons direct students in basic navigation of the electronic chart.
-Users can build their own “play patients”, allowing them to explore clinical and management tools and functions in the EHR, and build knowledge and skills in clinical information systems.
+This EHR system includes simulated patient cases or charts.
+Activities direct students in basic EHR navigation and uses.
+Students can register and build their own patient cases, allowing them to explore clinical and management tools and functions in the EHR, and build knowledge and skills in clinical information systems.
 This system also explores:

 The MPI software suite is used in patient identity management, duplicate record management and in maintaining database integrity.
 The database includes more than 50,000 patient demographic records, with approximately 5,000 potential duplicate sets.
 QuadraMed Smart ID is used for patient registration and prevention of duplicate records, while SmartMerge provides tools for duplicate management, including analysis and duplicate cleanup.
 Lessons explore the following topics and tools in the software: